 As is the case with any other marketing strategy, display ads also rely on target audience segmentation according to various factors such as demographic or geographical data.
 If you do it wrong, the ad platform will keep showing your ad to the wrong people, and it could cost you heavily, wasting your entire budget.

 Then comes the ad copy.
 Professional copywriters recommend keeping display ads concise and using attractive fonts and imagery.
 Also, always ensure convenient clickable icons are in place to link with important web pages.
-Be extra careful with your CTAs, since they are a crucial part of your display ads.
+Be extra careful with your CTAs, since they are crucial to your display ads.

 Display advertising holds massive opportunities and advantages for the future of innovative mobile marketing.